Millennium Falcon: Models and sets

 A digital version of the Falcon appears briefly on Coruscant in Revenge of the Sith (2005).
 Lucas has confirmed that the ship is the Falcon and not another ship of similar design.
 A CGI version of the vessel also appears in the Disney attraction Star Tours: The Adventures Continue.

 On June 3, 2014, TMZ confirmed that the Falcon would return for Star Wars: The Force Awakens when it leaked a photo from the set of the film, showing a full-scale version of the Falcon being built.
 An effects shot of the Falcon appears in the teaser trailer for The Force Awakens, released on November 28, 2014.
 This version of the ship is a digital recreation of the original 1977 five-foot model, with additional detailing reflecting the passage of time.
 The most noticeable change is the rectangular sensor array above the top hull, which replaces the circular dish from the first three films.

-On April 16, 2021, concept artist Phil Saunders shared some abandoned concept art, and explained that the actress Judi Dench could have been the original designer of Millennium Falcon in Star Wars: The Rise of Skywalker.
+On April 16, 2021, concept artist Phil Saunders shared some abandoned concept art, and revealed that Judi Dench was considered for a role in Star Wars: The Rise of Skywalker as the original designer of the Millennium Falcon.